kuldeepsinghyadav/Kuldeep/README.md

 # Kuldeep
-My Portfolio, made under guidance of Angela yu.
+My Portfolio, made under the guidance of Angela yu.